jear/Labs/Docker/README.md

 ## Objectives

 In this section, we will create a promotional lottery for an e-commerce site.
-All the software components are provided, you'll "just" have perform a partial containerzation of the service.
+All the software components are provided, you'll "just" have to perform a partial containerzation of the service.

 As the setup takes some time, we'll start with the instructions and then you'll have time to read the explanations.